relloyd/halfpipe/README.md

 Here are a few sample actions - the demos above cover them all in more detail.

-Alternatively head over to https://halfpipe.sh/in-detail/#learn to see a set of short videos that explain some of the features.
+Alternatively head over to https://halfpipe.sh/in-detail/#learn to see a set of short videos that explain the features.

 ```bash
 # copy a snapshot of all data from Oracle table DIM_TIME to Snowflake via S3...